gobridge/workshops/README.md

 * Your workshop reach out to a group of people that are under-represented in the community.
 That might be women, people of color, non-native English speakers, LGBTQIA communities, or any other under-represented groups.
 * Your workshop is free for students to attend.
 We want to remove as many barriers to entry as possible.
 * If you do not belong to an under-represented group and would like to help setup an event, it is best to find someone who represents the group to be the lead.
 Help them own and run the event and be there to provide support.
+* Consider recording a video of your event.
+There are many people all over the world who don't have the opportunity to come to these events.
+This allows you to help contribute to the global community.

 ## Helping Out
 This repo is the place to come if you want to propose a workshop, organize a workshop, or sponsor a workshop by offering space or :moneybag:.